devhub-tud/devhub/CONTRIBUTING.md

 git submodules update
 ```

+### Dependencies
+* Requires Maven 3.2 or higher, tested on Apache Maven 3.2.1 and 3.3.3.

 ### Setting up your IDE
 *These steps were only tested for Eclipse and IntelliJ.*
 To succesfully run and test Devhub, a couple of steps should be followed to setup various dependencies and configurations.